 What Is Vitamin D?

 Vitamin D is a fat-soluble vitamin that can be produced by our body when our skin is exposed to ultraviolet rays from sunlight.
 It is also present in some foods, which should be a part of your diet in order to maintain adequate vitamin D levels in your body.
+Vitamin D3 (also known as cholecalciferol) is the form made by the skin when exposed to sunlight while vitamin D2 (ergocalciferol) can be found in food and used as a dietary supplement.
 This vitamin has numerous important functions in our organism, such as helping our body to absorb calcium.
 In addition, it is responsible for maintaining adequate concentrations of calcium and phosphate, which are the key to the health of our bones.
 It also enables our immune system to function normally.

 Vitamin D Benefits

 Since vitamin D improves the absorption of calcium and regulates both calcium and phosphate concentrations in our body, it is vital for the normal growth and health of our bones.
 Therefore, it can prevent softening of bones or osteomalacia in adults and rickets in children.
 Moreover, it lowers the risk of developing osteoporosis, which is characterized by fragile bones prone to fractures.